+Earth Day 2013 is Monday April 22nd.
 Earth day is meant to inspire the public to take better care of the environment and learn to take pride in the environment.
 The original Earth Day was used as a teaching day to get the public more informed about the environmental impact humans were making.

 Since then, the basic message of the day is the same, but it has been taken much further.
 Since this original celebration Earth Day has become an international holiday.
 Several environmental groups have also started participating in an Earth week.

 During this week, these organizations host several different programs that educate their communities about the different aspects of Earth and how to take better care of Earth.
 Each year, Earth Day celebrations have become more and more elaborate with an ever increasing audience.

 Each year different activities are held to acknowledge Earth Day.
 Each participating country holds their own activities which can be seen on the international Earth Day webpage .
 Last year, groups across the globe began to enter into active communication with their government officials concerning environmental policy.
 These groups began to make moves toward getting schools and business to recycle as well as take other actions towards preserving our environment.

 Other, more recreational, activities are also held each year in different parts of the world.
 Many national parks hold nature walks in hopes that these will inspire more environmental responsibility.
 Other groups organize clean-ups to clear trash and make the environment more livable.

 A big push for more child appropriate programs has also been seen throughout recent years.
 Nearly every community holds some sort of Earth Day activity.
 All you have to do is read the local newspaper to find out more.
 Earth Day 2013 events are nearly always posted far in advance, you just have to look for them.

 Earth day first began in the United States in 1970.
 This celebration was started by United States Senator Gaylord Nelson on April 22, 1970.